What is Judgement?

 And it comes back around to this.

+Please take a moment to consider this because it is part of the lesson.
 I could create pages and pages more of material on judgment; human history is full of examples to learn upon.
 However, I have to leave many questions unanswered on purpose: to help free you from judgment.

 How will you finish this?
 It isn’t for me to complete this lesson of your life.

 It’s time to release judgment and a time to live a life based on what is at hand in your life now.